Hammock Blog.

 Always a Marine

-Posted on in Clients, Magazines, by Bill Hudgins
+Posted in Clients, Magazines, by Bill Hudgins

 The cover of the Sept-Oct. issue of Semper Fi, the magazine of the Marine Corps League, is devoted to LtCol.
 Timothy Maxwell, founder of the Corps’ Wounded Warrior Regiment.
 Grievously wounded in an IED attack that sent shrapnel into his brain, LtCol.
 Maxwell battled ferocious odds to regain motor skills and mental capabilities.
 During his long recovery, he realized wounded Marines needed to be together to share their travails and triumphs.
 He organized the Wounded Warrior Barracks aboard Camp Lejeune, NC, which grew into a full-fledged regiment.
 LtCol.
 Maxwell retired in June, but has not given up fighting to help Wounded Warriors of all services.
 His story is an inspiration to all.